This coleslaw & Swiss cheese melt sandwich might be the best sandwich ever. Slathered with creamy Russian dressing, it’s over the top delicious.

 - Russian dressing.
 This sauce is seriously one of our favorite things ever.
 It’s so, so savory, with the right balance of tangy and sweet.
 (And tastes kind of like that Big Mac secret sauce.)

 - Best coleslaw ever.
 To make this coleslaw sandwich, we created a new “best” coleslaw recipe too!
-Alex and I love creamy coleslaws, so we created one using less than the normal mayo with no refined sugar that tastes perfectly creamy and balanced.
+Alex and I love creamy coleslaws, so the dressing uses less than the normal mayo with no refined sugar that tastes perfectly creamy and balanced.
+You can also use our Red Cabbage Slaw.

 - Toasted pretzel bun.
 How can you not love the rich saltiness of a pretzel bun?
 It’s perfect for a satisfying vegetarian sandwich: but of course you can use bread instead.